Sámi people: Indigenous fishing practices

 Traditionally fishing for the Sámi was done locally on a small scale.
 Who could fish depended on the fisher's locality to the sea and their knowledge of the landscape.
 Fishermen would use common fishing grounds and would have their own personal and secret spots.
-To navigate to these spots, they did so by naming the spot topographically, relating to costal landmarks and the landscape of the seafloor.
+To navigate to these spots, they did so by naming the spot topographically, relating to coastal landmarks and the landscape of the seafloor.
 Fishermen were able to catch through a knowledge of the local coastal terrain, the landscape of the sea floor, and their ability to predict the tides and fish based on the season.
 Such knowledge was learned generationally:"To make a living from fishing in the fjord, you are quite dependent on the knowledge passed on from the earlier generations about what species of fish can be exploited here, tidal currents, fishing spots, how to place nets and so on.
 This is often a matter of accurate calculation.
 In periods with a short supply of fish, this kind of knowledge becomes even more important.
-The young are not interested in learning these things, they depend on the sonar technology, but they don't last very long as fishermen."The indigenous knowledge became less used due to colonialism, the replacing of indigenous place names, and the development of modern fishing techniques.
+The young are not interested in learning these things, they depend on the sonar technology, but they don't last very long as fishermen."The indigenous knowledge was lost due to immense stigma placed on Sami language(s) and practices, the replacing of indigenous place names, and the compulsory adoption of Norwegian/European fishing techniques.